- Last updated:

 The first stage embodies our healthy, smart, creative lifestyle, with an important new coastal link boardwalk from the northern end of the Mooloolaba Foreshore to Alexandra Headland, sure to please walkers, runners and sightseers.

-A viewing platform with seating will be constructed to allow patrons to soak in the incredible sights and there will be a dedicated open space for the community to come together and connect with nature.
+A viewing platform with seating will be constructed to allow users to experience the incredible sights, along with a sheltered barbecue area and a dedicated open space for the community to come together and connect with nature.

 Council is still in the early stages of this project, but a series of prioritisation and staging principles will be considered annually, relative to funding availability to inform how works will progress.